Chart Color Schemes

 Pittsworth is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of Australia's non-metropolitan areas is anticipated, with Pittsworth expected to increase by 68 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the suburb expected to increase by 72 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.0% in total over the 16 years.

 Frequently Asked Questions - Population